qrzn23/min/wip/magick/content.md

 39. Concerning minor matters adjuvant in the ceremonies. —

 IV.
-Dur esse. — This method consists in cursing a deity recalci¬ trant ; as, threatening ceremonially ££ to burn the blood of Osiris, and to grind down his bones to powder.”
+Dur esse. — This method consists in cursing a deity recalci¬ trant; as, threatening ceremonially ££ to burn the blood of Osiris, and to grind down his bones to powder.”
 This method is alto- gether contrary to the spirit of love unless the particular Deity be himself savage and relentless; as Jehovah or Kali.
 In such a